• Skip to primary navigation

-The elevator pitch is the secret weapon you probably don’t have.
+The elevator pitch is the secret weapon of content marketing writers you probably didn’t know you need.

-It cannot be overstated how important it is that people you meet, especially in networking situations, actually understand what it is that you do.
+I cannot overstate how important it is that people you meet, especially in networking situations, actually understand what you do.
 They can’t hire you or recommend you if they aren’t clear on what you offer.
-Therefore, when you’re marketing your services, in an LOI or in-person, it is important that you be able to very quickly describe what you do (and why they need it).
+Therefore, when you’re marketing your services, in an LOI or in person, it is important that you be able to very quickly describe what you do (and why they need it).

 So you hear about this networking event in your town for real estate agents.
 You think, ooh, I could drum up some business here.
 And so you put on that suit you bought last year but have never had a chance to wear, throw those business cards in your bag, and get ready to make an impression.